hemant-kaushik/rfp-management/README.md

 3. **Configure Environment**:

    - Copy `backend/.env.example` to `backend/.env`
-   - Add your OpenAI API key, database URL, and email credentials
+   - Add your Perplexity AI API key, database URL, and email credentials
+   - Get your Perplexity API key from https://www.perplexity.ai/settings/api
+   - **Email Setup**: See `EMAIL_SETUP.md` for detailed email configuration instructions
+     - For Gmail: Enable 2FA and generate App Password
+     - Configure SMTP (for sending) and IMAP (for receiving) settings

 4. **Start Backend** (in one terminal):